AMSP-04/NETN-ETR/NETN-ETR.md

 The ETR FOM module defines two modes for a task: non-concurrent mode and concurrent mode.

-In the non-concurrent mode, the task is placed on the task list for the entity, which serves as a waiting list.
-Once the task is at the head of the task list, and the currently executing task completes, it is removed from the task list and started.
+In the non-concurrent mode the task is placed on the non-concurrent task list for the entity, which serves as a waiting list.
+Once the task is at the head of the task list, and the currently executing task completes, it is removed from the non-concurrent task list and started.
 Using this task mode, tasks are executed one after the other.

-In the concurrent mode, the task is executed concurrently with other tasks.
-With this task mode, there is no task list involved.
+In the concurrent mode the task is placed on the concurrent task list for the entity.
+This list also serves as a waiting list.
+Once the task is at the head of the task list and it can execute concurrently with already executing tasks, it is removed from the task list and started.

-The mode value is provided for each task.
-So, at any point in time, an entity has zero or more concurrent mode tasks executing and at most one non-concurrent mode task executing, with zero or more non-concurrent mode tasks waiting on the task list.
+When no task is executed the task at the head of the non-concurrent task list has a higher priority to start then the task at the head of the concurrent task list.

 ### ETR Task States